csu-hmc/opty/README.rst

    $ conda create -n opty-custom -c conda-forge cython numpy pip scipy sympy
    $ source activate opty-custom
-   (opty-custom)$ pip install ipopt  # this will compile cyipopt against the available ipopt (opty-custom)$ pip install opty
+   (opty-custom)$ pip install cyipopt  # this will compile cyipopt against the available ipopt (opty-custom)$ pip install opty

 If you want to develop opty, create a conda environment with all of the